 HOW MANY ASYLUM SEEKERS ARE IN SUNDERLAND?

 Figures change on a regular basis as new people arrive and those with refugee status move on.
-At the moment, December 2015, there are about 220 asylum seekers in Sunderland.
+At the moment, September 2022, there are about 500 asylum seekers in Sunderland including dependants.

 HOW DOES THE UK COMPARE WITH OTHER COUNTRIES FOR ASYLUM APPLICATIONS?